 2. Probiotics and Gut Barrier Integrity

 The human intestinal lining is formed by a single layer of epithelial (or “surface”) cells and a thick layer of mucus.
 This is what we call your gut barrier.
-Your gut barrier has two vital jobs: absorbing beneficial nutrients and providing protection against harmful substances.
+It has two vital jobs: absorbing beneficial nutrients and providing protection against harmful substances.

 With over 100 times the surface area of your skin, your gut is the largest exposed external surface on your body.
 On a daily basis, it interacts with the food you eat, the molecules you breathe, and at times, potential toxins that might attempt to invade your body.
-Unfortunately, your gut can be a victim of many routine aspects of life (think NSAIDs such as aspirin and ibuprofen, overuse of antibiotics, alcohol, and even high-intensity exercise).
-If your intestinal lining is damaged or compromised—you might have heard of “leaky gut syndrome”—substances that don’t belong in your body can enter the bloodstream, triggering autoimmune responses in the body, such as inflammation, allergies, irritable bowels, migraines, pain, fatigue, and more.
+Because of this, your gut faces many perturbations (think: NSAIDs such as aspirin and ibuprofen, overuse of antibiotics, alcohol, and even high-intensity exercise).
+If your intestinal lining is weakened, substances that don’t belong in your body can enter the bloodstream, triggering autoimmune responses such as inflammation, allergies, irritable bowels, migraines, pain, fatigue, and more.

 So, what do probiotics have to do with this?
-Well, certain strains have been proven to influence mucus composition and enhance the gene expressions involved in tight junction signaling—in other words, promote the integrity and “tightness” of your gut barrier, effectively keeping the good in and sealing the bad out (3).
+Well, certain strains have been shown to influence mucus composition and enhance the gene expressions involved in tight junction signaling — in other words, promote the integrity and “tightness” of your gut barrier, effectively keeping the good in and sealing the bad out.³

 3. Probiotics and Skin Health